GEO-BON/bon-in-a-box-pipelines/README.md

 2. Check that the servers run with a browser.
 3. Create a .env file on the server, as above.
 4. Take dockers down and up to load the .env file (this allows accessing GBIF, etc.)

+## Running a script or pipeline
+You have an instance of BON in a Box running, either [locally](#running-the-servers-locally) or [remotely](#running-the-servers-remotely), and you want to run your first script or pipeline.

+There is one page to run scripts, and one to run pipelines.
+Select the script or pipelines from the dropdown and fill the form.

+The form might ask you for a file.
+In order to provide a file that you own locally, upload or copy it to the `userdata` folder.
+You can then refer to it with a url as such: `userdata/myFile.shp`, or `userdata/myFolder/myFile.shp` if there are subfolders.

 ## Scripts
 The scripts perform the actual work behind the scenes.
 They are located in [/scripts folder](/scripts)